muellerflorian/walesky-rna-loc-liver/docs/expression-gradient.md

         folder containing your data (with Windows explorer or Mac OS finder).
         When asked if you want to merge the folders, confirm.

-## Calculate density profiles
+### 3. Calculate density profiles

+You can run this analysis either with the provided code in the Jupyter notebook, or use ImJoy.

+#### With Jupyter notebook
+Once you have your conda environment installed as described in the Overview section, you can open the Jupyter notebook and analyze your data.
+You have to execute the first cell to load the necessary code.

+The second cell allows you to
+1. Define the folder containing your data.
+2. Defining the labels for the two reference regions that you outlined.

+Executing the cell, will launch the analysis workflow. described above.

+#### Analysis in ImJoy
-This plugin requires the **Python plugin engine**!
+If you use **Imjoy**, you need to install the **Python plugin engine**.
 The first installation might take a bit of time, since the necessary Python environments on the plugin engine are created.

 Once installed, you will see in the plugin sidebar, before using it, you have to